Applying a Gaussian networking theory to model motor-driven transport along cytoskeletal filaments: Introduction

-In active matter, one typically encounters various proteins which, depending on the context, are able to form chemical bonds with other types of particles, spatially constraining or cross-linking the particles to one another.
-In this work, we apply a recently developed field theoretical framework \cite{dutoitDynamicalNetworkingUsing2025} that allows one to impose spatial constraints at specified time intervals.
-Here we demonstrate the use of this framework by applying it to model molecular machines transporting cargoes along cytoskeletal filaments.
-This method may, however, be particularly useful in describing various other intracellular processes as well.
+In active matter, one typically encounters various proteins which, depending on the context, are able to form bonds or reversibly associate with with other types of particles, spatially constraining or cross-linking the particles to one another.
+In this work, we apply a recently developed field theoretical framework \cite{dutoitDynamicalNetworkingUsing2025} that allows one to impose linking constraints at specified time intervals.
+Here we apply this framework by to model molecular machines transporting cargoes along cytoskeletal filaments.
+The method could also be extended to describing various other intracellular processes.
 In the actin cytoskeleton, for example, one actin filament is able to bind to another with the aid of the Arp2/3 complex \cite{Guerin2010}.
 In the context of motor-driven transport, cytoskeletal motor proteins, propel themselves along the length of the filaments of the cytoskeleton whilst dragging along various vesicles and organelles.
-The heads of motor proteins such as kinesins consist of two arms that, in the presence of ATP, bind and unbind to the cytoskeleton filaments, in order to propel itself along in a step-like motion \cite{nelsonBiologicalPhysicsEnergy2020}.
+The heads of motor proteins, such as kinesins, consist of two arms that, in the presence of ATP, bind and unbind to the cytoskeleton filaments, in order to move along in a step-like motion \cite{nelsonBiologicalPhysicsEnergy2020}.
 As part of the same process, the tails of the motor proteins are able to bind to various cargoes, such that they may be dragged towards other regions of the cell, after which they may unbind again.
-These examples illustrate the diversity of dynamical scenarios in which intracellular particles are spatially constrained through chemical bonds.
+These examples illustrate the diversity of dynamical scenarios in which intracellular particles are spatially associated or linked with one another.
 Motor proteins, in particular, provide a natural setting for applying the dynamical networking framework, since their step-like motion arises from periodic binding and unbinding events along cytoskeletal filaments.
 Importantly, such transport is intrinsically an active process, driven by the consumption of chemical energy.
 Furthermore, how these active binding–unbinding events collectively affect behaviour on the scale of the entire cell remains an ongoing research effort \cite{Burute2019, Guerin2010}.

 Motor proteins and filaments of the cytoskeleton have been modelled through various theoretical and mathematical perspectives, some focusing on specific types of motor proteins \cite{Trotta}, whilst others provide models of generic motors \cite{Julicher1997}.
 Computational calculations and molecular dynamics simulations of motor-driven transport have also lead to significant insights\cite[see e.g., ][]{Jung2019}.
 Coarse-grained models highlight that the spatial organisation of the cytoskeleton affects intracellular transport \cite{Hafner2018} and targeted delivery \cite{Hafner2016} of cargoes.
 The exact role that the organisation of the cytoskeleton plays in specific aspects of this transport process, however, remains an active area of research \cite[see e.g.,][]{Burute2019}.